microsoft/vscode-recipes/debugging python/README.md

     }
     ```

-5. For basic Python debugging of files, you will only need the followinf configuration:
+5. For basic Python debugging of files, you will only need the following configuration:
     ```json
         {
     // Use IntelliSense to learn about possible attributes.